As the author of thousands of blog posts, one question I often get is: How do you think of new ideas for blog posts?

 On industry publication sites, you’ll see comments.
-The people leaving the comments are your target readers, so notice what they’re saying to get some content ideas.
+The people leaving the comments are your target readers, so when looking at where to get content ideas, comment sections are a great place to start.
 Since writers do not, and cannot, share everything on a topic in a single article, sometimes readers will ask questions.
-Look for those questions, and provide answers with your own content.
+Look for those questions and provide answers with your own content.

 Create a list of your ideal readers.
 Usually, that’s a list of your best customers or ideal customers.
-Follow them, and take note of the content they engage with.
-See what content ideas you can come up with by tracking what they share, reply to, etc. Those are topics you can cover with your content.
+You can learn how to come up with content ideas quickly by looking at what other people in this group share, reply to, and interact with.
+Those are topics you can cover in your own content.

 A basic social media strategy is to share the content you create (and the best content you can find) that your target audience will find interesting and useful.
 If you do a good job of this, you’ll attract a following.

-Even with only a few followers, you can ask your followers questions like: What is your biggest challenge at work?
+Even with only a few followers, you can ask them questions like: What is your biggest challenge at work?

 The replies can lead to great topics for content.

-Follow the hashtags and look for popular articles, buzzwords, and questions.
+With these hashtags at your disposal, look for popular articles, buzzwords, and questions.
 That can lead to potential content ideas.